uniquedeveloper143/Others-Projects/README.md

 # Others-Projects
-In this repository have mixied differents projects.
+In this repository have mixied differents projects with diffrent Technologies.